humanitariandata/sapplies/README.md

 #### Dependencies

+**For production purpose on the red cross server, the dependencies are already included in this repository.
+If you still want to maintain or update you can do so: **

 Install server dependencies
 ```
 $ npm install
 ```

 Install (front-end) dependencies of the web app by going into the /app folder.
+Make sure you have installed [bower package manager](http://bower.io).
 ```
 $ cd app
 $ bower install